 - There is a high degree of choice of outcome, with regard to changing the shape size and colour of the teeth … as well as their position (alignment).

 - Using the mock-up technique, the final porcelain result is predictable and approved by the patient before final bonding.
 The teeth do need a degree of modification in preparation for veneers, so the procedure is ‘invasive’ although maybe minimal and certainly far less than when teeth are crowned.

 One must appreciate that there is not always a straight choice between these two treatment approaches.
 At times, orthodontics is definitely more appropriate, at others, the advantages of veneering are dominant.

-It is so important that your Dentist be able and prepared to offer you ‘choices’.
+It is so important that Cap City, your London dentist will be able and prepared to offer you ‘choices’.
 You need to know the alternatives in order to be able to make a truly informed choice and what treatment is most appropriate for you.